-This post is part of the Seminar Series and is intended to give you best practices for designing a successful financial advisor seminar invitation.
+This post is part of the Seminar Series with 14 elements you need to know about best practices for designing a successful financial advisor seminar invitation.

 Seminars can be a great source of business development for financial advisors, if done correctly and participants who don’t become clients can be added to the advisor’s warm prospect list to continue marketing efforts after the event.

 The amount of information on your seminar invitation depends upon your choice of medium.
 The larger the source, the more you can add.
 However, the main focus should be on THE TITLE!
 If potential attendees don’t like the title, they won’t read anything else.